ntampellini/TSCoDe/README.md

 - **`ONLYREFINED`** - Discard structures that do not successfully refine bonding distances.

+- **`PROCS`** - Manually set the number of cores to be used in a parallel ORCA calculation, overriding the default value in `settings.py`

 - **`RIGID`** - Does not apply to "string" embeds.
 Avoid bending structures to better build TSs.

 - **`ROTRANGE`** - Does not apply to "string" embeds.
 Manually specify the rotation range to be explored around the structure pivot.
 Default is 90.
 Syntax: `ROTRANGE=90`